 What is a Certified Chiropractic Extremity Practitioner?

 CCEPs are equipped with effective, foundational, and authentic biomechanical applications.
-These usefull skills can be applied to nearly every member of society plagued with pain and discomfort in their extremities.
+These useful skills can be applied to nearly every member of society plagued with pain and discomfort in their extremities.

 What is Extremity Adjusting?

 The Council on Extremity Adjusting recognizes that treatment of the whole body requires synchrony between the nervous system and the mechanical control system of the kinetic chain.
 Subluxations of any joint have both neurological and mechanical components.

 Many patients suffer repetitive subluxations and nerve entrapments because the mechanical component is ignored, leaving root causes undiscovered and untreated.
 The goal of the Council is to provide doctors with the tools necessary to easily diagnose and treat these injuries, incorporating both neurological and mechanical treatments.